 - Clean rust lines on outside of ship from water draining down - Port side turret and stairways.
 (Please use Terry Cloth)!
 (May need to be prepared and painted again)?

-- Prepare and Paint (or treat) all four lifeboat cradles – (installed within the last three years)
+- Prepare and Paint (or treat with CWF) all four lifeboat cradles – (installed within the last three years)

 - Prepare and Paint floor of Captains balcony

 - Prepare and Paint downpipes on starboard side "Butterscotch Yellow" (Like the pipes on the Port Side)!

 - Paint walkways on both port and starboard sides.
 Tile red (Start with port side first).